farhanmumraze-691/Practice/README.md

 Open index.html in your browser.

-New line in feature-readme-instrcutions branch.
+New line in feature-readme-instructions branch.